 Note: The table above is modified to minimize the last three rows.
-Click on the image to see the full table with all rows visible.
+Click on the image for the full table with all rows visible.

 Note: After you create an account, select options for “State Export Data (Origin of Movement)” or “State Import Data (State of Destination)” by “Harmonized System” (HS) or “NAICS.”
 Select “State,” “Measures,” “Commodity,” “Country” (select “Argentina, Brazil, Colombia, Mexico, Peru, or Venezuela”) or “Time” for data.
-For more information, see the Quick Start Guide.
+More information can be found in the Quick Start Guide.
 USA Trade Online does not provide direct links to the data.

 Note: To access U.S. trade figures with a country in Central America, South America, Puerto Rico or the U.S. Virgin Islands not listed above, enter the 4-digit code from this list of country codes into the following URL <www.census.gov/foreign-trade/balance/c0000.html>, replacing 0000 with the country code.

-Note: Demographic Overview showing Population, Annual Growth Rate, Area, Density, Fertility, Life Expectancy, and Mortality: 2021.
+Note: Demographic Overview showing total population, growth rate, density, fertility, life expectancy, mortality, etc.: 2023.
 There are six reports to select.
 Select more columns under Custom Report Columns.
-Select by “Years” from 1950 to 2100.
+The “Filter by Year” section ranges from 1950 to 2100.

 Source: 2019 Nonemployer Statistics by Demographics (NES-D)